-Physical therapy may be used for myofacial pain, postthoractomomy pain, and postherpetic neuralgia, with a focus on desensitization.
+Physical therapy may be used for myofascial pain, postthoractomomy pain, and postherpetic neuralgia, with a focus on desensitization.
 Physical therapy can be used at multiple stages of the disease progress.

 CWPS can become chronic in some cases; this can cause patients to have difficulty coping in the long term.
 These patients may require a behavioral approach, which is typically treated by a psychologist using cognitive-behavioral therapy.

 Chronic CWPS may need interdisciplinary care coordinated by their primary care physician, with input from physical and occupational therapists, other consulting physicians (cardiologists/pulmonologists), neuropsychologists, psychiatrists, and the patient’s family support network.